Jodenee/Voyager/docs/API-Reference/OptionalExecuteInfo.md

 <br />

 ### **OptionalExecuteInfo.avatarOverride :** [*string?*](https://create.roblox.com/docs/scripting/luau/strings)
-An override for the webhook's avatar.
+A url to an image that'll override for the webhook's avatar.

 <br />